 SNAP evaluates, chooses, and downscales the best performing models for the North

-There are over 20 global climate modeling centers that produce more than 60 General Circulation Model (GCM) versions, all attempting to approximate the global climate.
+There are over 20 global climate modeling centers that produce more than 60 GCM versions, all attempting to approximate the global climate.

 We use a methodical, statistically based protocol to assess which GCMs best replicate historical climate patterns in Alaska and the Arctic so that we can provide the best models and data for our subregion of the globe.